apache/daffodil-vscode/README.md

 The debug server will automatically be ran by the extension unless `useExistingServer` is to set to `true` inside of `.vscode/launch.json`

 If you wish to ran the debug server manually the scripts to do so are at the following locations:
-* Debugging through VSCode with or without VSIX:
+* Debugging through VS Code with or without VSIX:
   * Linux = `/home/USERNAME/.local/share/daffodil-dap`
   * Mac = `/Users/USERNAME/Library/Application\ Support/daffodil-dap`
   * Windows = `C:\\Users\\USERNAME\\AppData\\Roaming\\daffodil-dap`